ITINERARY & MAP

 Hotel Wyndham 4* or City Palace 4* (in Summer)

 Today we need to get up very early to catch domestic flight to Urgench, departing 07:15.
-Your new guide Umid will be joining you from now on.
 Upon arrival at Urgench Airport at 08:55 transfer to Khiva (ca. 40 min).
 After breakfast start walking tour of the city.
 Khiva is bursting with historical sites – and today you will get a chance to see them all.
 We will visit the walled inner-city section of Khiva called Ichan-Kala.
 This old section of town preserves more than fifty historic monuments and hundreds of old houses dating back hundreds of years.
 The entire citadel is protected as a UNESCO World Heritage Site.
 As you walk through the enormous city gates, you are confronted by the glistening Islamic beacon, the Kalta-minor Minaret.
-Delve deep into the town on a guided tour that embraces all of the city sites, and includes an ascent of the Islam Khodja Minaret, the highest minaret in Khiva.
+Delve deep into the town on a guided tour that embraces all of the city sites, and includes an optional ascent of the Islam Khodja Minaret, the highest minaret in Khiva.
 Enjoy broad views of Old Khiva atop the Kunya-Ark Citadel.

 Hotel Asia Khiva 3* or similar